Data Security and Privacy

 FERPA allows the PSB to release certain information (known as “directory information”) about students without parental consent.
 Additonal information about the District's permissions and consents is available here.

 The primary purpose of directory information is to allow the District to celebrate the accomplishments of its students by sharing information with the community.
 This may take the form of, among other things, press releases to the local media, public announcements at School Committee meetings, and the posting of information on social media (including Twitter, Facebook, and official district websites).

 Directory information can also be disclosed to outside organizations without a parent’s prior written consent.
 Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks, colleges and universities, and scholarship providers.
 Additionally, the Federal Elementary and Secondary Education Act requires the District to provide all branches of the military with names, addresses, and telephone listings for students unless parents/guardians have advised that they do not want this information disclosed for this purpose.

-If you do not want the Public Schools of Brookline to disclose directory information from your child’s education records without your prior written consent, you must notify the District.
+If you do not want the Public Schools of Brookline to disclose directory information or share your child's information with internal and external media without your prior written consent, you must notify the District.
 You can do this in two ways:

 1. Complete the Data Verification process for your child through the Aspen Parent Portal

 .
 Instructions are available for the Data Verification process here

 - Log in to Aspen and initiate the Contact Verification workflow